Alimony

 Who can get alimony?

-Either the husband or the wife may ask the court for alimony.
+Either spouse may ask the court for alimony.
 Alimony may be awarded temporarily while the case is pending or for a longer period after the divorce has been granted.

-The court may consider the following and other factors when deciding whether to award alimony:
+The court considers the following factors when deciding whether to award alimony:

-• The financial condition and needs of the party who would receive alimony.
+- The financial condition and needs of the party who would receive alimony.
 This includes the recipient's monthly debts and obligations, and their ability to pay these debts.
+The recipient can show their needs by listing the expenses they had when they were married, not just expenses after the divorce papers were filed.

-• The recipient's earning capacity or ability to produce income.
+- The recipient's earning capacity or ability to produce income.
 This includes past employment history, ability or inability to work and income received from all sources, including passive income.
-This also includes the impact of diminished workplace experience resulting from primarily caring for a child of the paying spouse.
+This also includes the impact of diminished workplace experience resulting from disability or primarily caring for a child of the paying spouse.
+In some situations the court can consider what the recipient did to improve their employment situation and any reasonable barriers to getting or keeping employment.
+Utah Code 81-4-503.

-The court may not order alimony for a period longer than the length of the marriage, unless there are special reasons for doing so, which a party can raise with the court at any time before the alimony order ends ("before the termination of alimony" is the language in the bill).
+The court may not order alimony for a period longer than the length of the marriage, unless there are special reasons for doing so, which a party can raise with the court at any time before the alimony order ends.
 In counting the length of the award of alimony, you include the period of time the party pays temporary alimony before the final divorce decree is entered by the court.

 Temporary Alimony